shahzamanfr/Meritone2424/AUTHENTICATION_SETUP.md

-# SkillTrade Authentication Setup Guide
+# SkillOra Authentication Setup Guide

 ## Overview
-This guide will help you set up the complete authentication system for SkillTrade using Supabase.
+This guide will help you set up the complete authentication system for SkillOra using Supabase.

 ## Prerequisites
 - Supabase account and project